Signs and symptoms of morphea vary, depending on the type and stage of the condition. They include:

-- Loss of hair and sweat glands in the affected area over time.
+- Loss of hair and sweat glands in the affected area over time

 When to see a doctor

-- Wolff K, et al. Fitzpatrick's Dermatology in General Medicine.
-7th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/content.aspx?aID=2968193.
-Accessed Aug.
-7, 2012.
+- Goldsmith LA, et al., eds.
+Morphea.
+In: Fitzpatrick's Dermatology in General Medicine.
+8th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2012.

 - Valanclene G, et al. Pathogenesis and treatment modalities of localized scleroderma.
 Medicina (Kaunas).
 2010;46:649.